Northgate station (Sound Transit): Services

-Northgate is the northern terminus of the 1 Line, which travels south to Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
-It is the eighteenth northbound station from Angle Lake, the southern terminus, and one stop north of Roosevelt.
-1 Line trains serve Northgate station twenty hours a day on weekdays and Saturdays, from 5:00 a.m. to 1:00 a.m.; and eighteen hours on Sundays, from 6:00 a.m. to midnight.
-During regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, 1 Line trains arrive at Northgate station every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
+Northgate station is served by the 1 Line, which runs between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+It is the fourth southbound station from Lynnwood City Center, the northern terminus, and eighteenth northbound station from Angle Lake, the southern terminus.
+It is situated between Shoreline South/148th and Roosevelt station stations and is the northernmost stop in Seattle.
+Trains on the 1 Line serve Northgate station twenty hours a day on weekdays and Saturdays, from 5:00 a.m. to 1:00 a.m.; and eighteen hours on Sundays, from 6:00 a.m. to midnight.
+During regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, 1 Line trains arrive at Northgate station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
 The station is approximately 16 minutes from Westlake station in Downtown Seattle and 54 minutes from SeaTac/Airport station.

 Bus routes

-The station is also a major hub for buses in North Seattle with 22 routes operated by King County Metro, Sound Transit Express, and Community Transit.
-Northgate station has four bays for buses around the perimeter of the light rail station, with access from Exit B. King County Metro operates 13 routes that provide all-day connections to Ballard, Green Lake, Roosevelt, the University District, Lake City, Shoreline, and Mountlake Terrace.
-Several peak-only commuter routes provide further connections to First Hill, Lake Forest Park, Kenmore, and northern Shoreline.
+The station is also a major hub for buses in North Seattle with routes operated by King County Metro and Sound Transit Express.
+Northgate station has four bays for buses around the perimeter of the light rail station, with access from Exit B. King County Metro operates six bus routes that provide all-day connections to Ballard, Green Lake, Roosevelt, the University District, Lake City, and Shoreline.
+A peak-only commuter route from Shoreline and Northgate station provides further connections to First Hill and South Lake Union.

-Four Sound Transit Express routes from Snohomish County terminate at Northgate station, having been truncated in October 2021 in lieu of continuing to Downtown Seattle.
-These routes provide all-day connections to Everett, Lynnwood, and Mountlake Terrace.
+From 2021 to 2024, Northgate station was also the terminus of several express routes from Snohomish County that had previously served Downtown Seattle and the University of Washington campus.
+Four Sound Transit Express routes from Snohomish County provided all-day connections to Everett, Lynnwood, and Mountlake Terrace.
 Community Transit truncated its entire University District commuter network to Northgate station when it opened, providing peak-only service to Lynnwood, Edmonds, Mukilteo, Everett, and Marysville.
+These routes were eliminated or truncated in September 2024 following the opening of light rail stations in Lynnwood and Mountlake Terrace.
 Sound Transit previously operated express buses to Northgate from Everett on routes 505 and 506 from 2002 to 2003.